prashant1507/wireless-adb-app/app/src/main/assets/Root_Samsung_Devices.md

 1. Unlock the Boot Loader
     - Enable 'Developer options'
     - Enable 'OEM Unlocking'
-        - If 'OEM Unlocking' is not availbale then follow:
+        - If 'OEM Unlocking' is not available then follow:
             - Goto Settings -> Developer options
             - Disable 'Auto update system'
             - Set Time to Manual